Russia's LUKOIL signs deal to seek oil offshore Ivory Coast

-MOSCOW Oct 2 Russia's second largest oil producer, LUKOIL, has signed an agreement with Ivory Coast to explore for oil off the West African country's shore, the company said on Tuesday.
+MOSCOW Russia's second largest oil producer, LUKOIL (LKOH.MM), has signed an agreement with Ivory Coast to explore for oil off the West African country's shore, the company said on Tuesday.

 LUKOIL's production in Russia has been falling due to declining output at depleted oilfields in Western Siberia.